About Us

 We are rooted in our heritage and honour the legacy of doing right by our local community.

-St. Hilda’s East history
+The History of St. Hilda’s East

 In nineteenth century Britain, the industrial revolution created terrible urban poverty.
 The East End of London in particular grew quickly, becoming a place where people lived in overcrowded, badly-built housing and worked up to 18 hours a day manufacturing new commodities, such as matches and cheap clothing.
 Settlements started in response to this.